x3rus/flashback/README.md

 This project started as a weekend project, I wanted to practice GoLang and I wanted this application.
 I know amazon and google photo do that but do I want to give my pictures to them ??
 Nooo.
 Like most of you, I take pictures but don't take the time to watch them again, because there are too many files :).
 As always, I expected to do more, but I'm happy with this start.

+You can view the development process I keep all Pull Requests, and I did not squash my commit.

 I tested few libraries to extract exit

 * https://github.com/evanoberholster/imagemeta